Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to become a phlebotomist in North Dakota, the first step is proper training.
 This role focuses on drawing blood and preparing samples for lab testing.
 Hospitals, clinics, and blood donation centers rely on trained phlebotomists every day.

 The good news is that several schools in North Dakota offer programs that meet industry standards.
-You can complete training in under a year and be ready for certification exams.
+You can complete training in about a year and be ready for certification exams.

 North Dakota does not require a state license for phlebotomists.
 However, most employers expect you to complete an accredited training program and pass a national certification exam.